pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add an if/then code block that checks if the `Stage.apples` variable is larger than `0` and if the `Soil` sprite is touching the `Hover` sprite.
+Add an if statement that checks if the `Stage.apples` variable is larger than `0` and if the `Soil` sprite is touching the `Hover` sprite.

 {{< learner-task-help >}}